Here is a question every coach should ask themselves:

 Playing in a team or session led by a coach who inspires with their personality and communication will always give a child the best opportunity to develop and enhance their love of the game.

-This isn’t about being soft or avoiding challenge.
-It’s about creating an environment where players feel supported enough to take risks, make mistakes, and grow.
+This is not about being soft or avoiding challenge.
+It is about creating an environment where players feel supported enough to take risks, make mistakes, and grow.

 The best learning happens when players feel safe to try things.
 Your touchline presence either enables that or destroys it.